Browser Extensions: Part 1 - Introduction

 )

 1. Inject programmatically - Inject the content scripts programatically when you want to run some script only based on a condition or in response to specific events.
 You can do this using another Scripting API - chrome.scripting.executeScript().
-The sample code this method is lengthy, so I will give it in the follow-up blog post.
+The sample code this method is lengthy, so I will give it in the follow-up blog post at Browser Extensions: Part 2 - Advanced Concepts.

 Step #4: Load the extension in your browser